 Also, I read Matthew Silverstone’s Blinded By Science, mentioned in the beginning of the article, a year or so ago and thoroughly enjoyed it.
 Fascinating…. and filled with mind and heart-expanding data.
 Would definitely recommend it to anyone who enjoyed reading this blog post.

 And how this article talks about the healing properties of trees reminds me of the work of Kaitlyn Keyt, the creator of the Vibes Up line of products.
-In her interviews and presentations she talks about how certain trees were her teachers and actually helped guide her to the formulas used in her Visionary Award winning energy mats and other items.
+In her interviews and presentations she talks about how certain trees were (and are) her teachers and actually helped guide her to the formulas used in her Visionary Award winning energy mats and other items.
 I absolutely love the philosophy and science behind what she offers and use a number of her products on a daily basis.
 But that’s a whole story in itself, so I will be writing an upcoming blog post (update: see the post here) that talks more about that.

 p.s.
 For more ways Mother Nature provides health benefits, check out the Purifying Plants post of a couple of days ago, and be sure to subscribe to Self-help Health so that you don’t miss any future posts.
 And visit my website’s To Your Health page and Evolution Made Easier blog for more health-related tips and information.